James Lincoln Collier

-James Lincoln Collier (born June 29, 1928) is an American journalist, professional musician, jazz commentator, and author.
-Many of his non-fiction titles focus on music theory and the history of jazz.
+James Lincoln Collier (June 29, 1928 – 2024) was an American journalist, professional musician, jazz commentator and author.
+Many of his non-fiction titles focussed on music theory and the history of jazz.

+Life and career

-He and his brother Christopher Collier, a history professor, together wrote several works of fiction for children and young adults.
+Collier and his brother, Christopher Collier, a history professor, together wrote several works of fiction for children and young adults.
 They also co-authored about a dozen books on American history.
 He and his son Geoffrey Lincoln Collier together published various works on jazz theory.
+James Lincoln Collier died in 2024.